-NOTE: Because on-line credit card fraud has become so widespread, we are updating our very best online shopping tips for protecting your credit card and avoiding scams.
+NOTE: ‘Tis the season for gift giving and because on-line credit card fraud has become so widespread, we are updating our very best online shopping tips for protecting your credit card and avoiding scams during the holiday season.
 Shopping on-line using an unprotected computer or unfamiliar Internet links or multiple credit cards can inflict significant financial consequences.

 Protect Yourself from Online Fraud & Scams